 A Data Inventory is a very important tool, used by organizations to display a complete picture of all the data collected.
-Data Inventories are critical, both in terms of knowing what data is available for use, as well as for practicing transparency about what data is collected and for what reasons.
-Details of student data elements that are collected by DPI are published by program area at DPI below:
+Data Inventories are critical, both in terms of knowing what data is available for use and for practicing transparency about what data is collected and for what reasons.
+Student data element details collected by DPI are published by program area at DPI as listed below:

 - Career and Technical Education (CTE)

 - Discipline Data - Non-Special Education; Safe and Drug Free Schools